ericklv/nas/README.md

 Go to [Tailscale](https://tailscale.com/) and create account.
 Move to Setting > Personal Settings > Keys > Generate auth key

 Complete form and enable _Reusable_ option.
 Remember auth key expire in 90 days (free mode).
 Add this key in your `.env` file.

-After run containers go to Machines section,in *homelab-docker* machine > 3 dots > edit route settings check _subnet routes_ and _exit node_ is enabled.
+After run containers go to Machines section, in *homelab-docker* machine > 3 dots > edit route settings check _subnet routes_ and _exit node_ is enabled.

 Install tailscale app in your mobile, login with your account and enjoy!